ONCache: A Cache-Based Low-Overhead Container Overlay Network: Rewriting-based Tunneling Protocol

-The above process can fill up half of the egress cache and ingress cache on both hosts.
-Then the reply of this tunneling packet will go through a similar but reverse process (tagged in Figure \ref{fig:hdrinit} \ding{174} and \ding{175}) and finishes the whole initialization process.
+The above two steps fill up half of fields within the egress cache and ingress cache on both hosts.
+Subsequently, the reply of this tunneling packet goes through a similar yet reverse process (tagged in Figure \ref{fig:hdrinit} \ding{174}\ding{175}), thereby completing the entire initialization process.